The Galapagos Islands – Northern Itinerary

 - Discover the myriad of aquatic wildlife in the clear waters of the world's second largest marine reserve.

 - Snorkel with sea lions, colorful tropical fish, and sea turtles—or observe them through a glass bottom boat.

 - Explore secluded inlets and stroll sweeping white coral beaches, such as Darwin Bay.
 See tidal pools and pass by colonies of various bird species.

-- Visit the lush highlands of Santa Cruz Island, the perfect habitat to see the Galapagos Giant Tortoise, and Puerto Egas on Santiago Island—the site of a former salt mine, and an ideal location to see the Galapagos fur seal.
+- Visit the lush highlands of Santa Cruz Island, the perfect habitat to see the Galapagos Giant Tortoise, and Puerto Egas on Santiago Island, an ideal location to see the Galapagos fur seal.

-- What’s included: 2 nights at the 5-star Casa Gangotena hotel in Quito prior to embarkation; 4 nights aboard the Isabela II with exploration by panga or glass-bottom boat, naturalist-led hikes and excursions, and evening lectures, 1 night at Hilton Colon – Quito after disembarkation; a welcome reception in Quito, 7 breakfasts, 6 lunches, and 4 dinners (served with house wine), including a farewell dinner; all excursions and presentations; complimentary use of kayaks, paddle boards, shorty wetsuits, and snorkeling equipment; Galapagos National Park entrance fee and transit card; internal airfare (from Quito to the islands on day 3, and return to Quito on day 7); gratuities to local guides, hotel porters, and drivers in Quito and the Galapagos Islands; and airport transfers for guests arriving and departing during the suggested times.
+- What’s included: 2 nights at the 5-star Casa Gangotena hotel in Quito prior to embarkation; 4 nights aboard the Isabela II with exploration by panga or glass-bottom boat, naturalist-led hikes and excursions, and evening lectures, 1 night at Wyndham Quito Airport Hotel – Quito (or similar) after disembarkation; a welcome reception in Quito, 7 breakfasts, 6 lunches, and 4 dinners served with beverages; all excursions and presentations; complimentary use of kayaks, paddle boards, shorty wetsuits, and snorkeling equipment; Galapagos National Park entrance fee and transit card; internal airfare (from Quito to the islands on day 3, and return to Quito on day 7); gratuities to local guides, hotel porters, and drivers in Quito; and airport transfers for guests arriving and departing during the suggested times.